trlinkin/challenge/README.md

 ### Instructions

-The instructions to setup this solution are as they appear in outline presented in the challenge description.
+The instructions to setup this solution are as they appear in the outline presented in the challenge description.
 Those commands should be run from the root of this project.